chrizzo-hb/knulli-bezels/default-knulli/README.txt

-                                converted to Batocera format by chrizzo-hb gb-4_3                          Perfect DMG-EX (no grid) by mugwomp93 gba-4_3                         Perfect GBA (no grid) by mugwomp93 gba-alt-4_3                     Perfect GBA SP (no grid) by C1PH3RR adopted by chrizzo-hb gbc-4_3                         Perfect GBC (no grid) by mugwomp93 lynx-4_3                        Overlay by drkhrse
+                                converted to Batocera format by chrizzo-hb gb-4_3                          Perfect DMG-EX (no grid) by mugwomp93 gba-4_3                         Perfect GBA (no grid) by mugwomp93 gbc-4_3                         Perfect GBC (no grid) by mugwomp93 lynx-4_3                        Overlay by drkhrse
                                 converted to Batocera format by nvitaterna